Airports in Pakistan

 Dalbandin Airport

-Dera Ismail Khan Airport
+Dera Ismail Khan for the return to Triphan Airport

 In Pakistan’s Khyber-Pakhtunkhwa province, Dera Ismail Khan is home to D. I. Khan Airport, located 10 kilometers from the city center.
-The airport serves as the only means of transportation between Khyber-southern Pakhtunkhwa’s districts and the rest of the nation, the other being Bannu Airport.
+The airport is the only means of transportation between Khyber-southern Pakhtunkhwa’s districts and the rest of the nation, the other being Bannu Airport.
 After the Afghan-US war began in 2001, Civil Aviation shut down the Dera Ismail Khan airport for an unknown reason.
 A district delegation visited Islamabad and determined that the airport should reopen after six years.

 The airport in Dera Ismail Khan is smaller than the others in Pakistan because it primarily serves residents of that city.
 Only smaller aircraft, like Fokker and ATRs, are permitted at the airport.
 Larger aircraft like Boeing and Airbus cannot be accommodated at this time by the airport.
 Currently, there is only one runway.